Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Introduction

 Naive balancing is often a sensible default, but it is not universally optimal.
 Its optimality depends on generator quality and on whether the residual synthetic mismatch aligns with the intrinsic majority–minority difference in the learning problem.
 When the generator is consistent and its remaining mismatch has no exploitable directional structure, naive balancing is essentially rate-optimal: it removes the leading imbalance effect, and finer tuning can improve performance only by a constant factor.
 By contrast, when the mismatch is directionally aligned with the majority–minority discrepancy, a \emph{small} adjustment around naive balancing can further reduce the leading bias and produce a measurable gain.
 For systematically biased (inconsistent) generators, tuning the synthetic size may even be necessary for consistency, and the optimal choice can be far from naive balancing when bias cancelation is possible; when the mismatch direction is not aligned, changing the quantity alone cannot remove the bias.

 \paragraph*{A practical recommendation: treat synthetic size as a tunable hyperparameter.} In real applications, the relevant regime and mismatch direction are rarely known a priori.
-Motivated by the theory, we propose a simple and robust procedure, \emph{Validation-Tuned Synthetic Size (VTSS)}: sweep a range of synthetic sizes and choose the value that minimizes balanced validation loss.
-VTSS is implementation-friendly, captures potential gains from nontrivial sizing, and automatically avoids harmful over-synthesis in regimes where synthetic data does not help.
+Motivated by the theory, we propose \emph{Validation-Tuned Synthetic Size (VTSS)}: sweep candidate synthetic sizes and select the one minimizing balanced validation loss.
+VTSS is simple to implement, captures gains from nontrivial sizing, and automatically avoids harmful over-synthesis when augmentation is unhelpful.

 The main messages of our theory are summarized in Figure~\ref{fig:flowchart}, which maps the local asymmetry/symmetry regimes and generator quality to when synthetic augmentation is helpful and how the synthetic size should be chosen.